nazar/soapee-ui/README.md

 # About

-A ReactJS based Soap Lye calculator.
+The ReactJS based front end for [Soapee](http://soapee.com), a Soap Lye calculator.

 # Development Environment Provisioning